niepomaker/alkosearch/README.md

 # alkosearch
 Application for finding, searching and adding alcohol drinks with given ingredients.
 Main view has 4 buttons with 4 diffrent actions.
-- First button displays list of all drinks in DataBase.
+- First button displays list of all drinks from DataBase.
 - Second button is responsible for finding drinks, after providing some ingredients like: vodka, gin, rum and any non-alcoholic beverage.
 - Third button takes us to the Searching View.
 There You can search any alcohol drink in DataBase after providing some letters.
 - Last, but not least is the fourth button, which is responsible for simple adding drink to the DataBase.